sandry24/Fortnite_API_Daily_Shop/README.md

 # Fortnite API Daily Shop script
 Object-oriented approach to a Fortnite daily shop tracker.
-Create an API key on https://dash.fortnite-api.com/account, replace the api_token var and just run the program.
-Supports wishlisted item alerts.
+Create an API key on https://dash.fortnite-api.com/account, store it in "api_token.py" and just run "main.py".
+Modify the behaviour of the output in "shown_types.py".
+At the end of the output there are alerts for free items and wishlisted items added to "wishlist.py".